Maternal–fetal conflict: The rights of the moral agent

 Women have rights and autonomy; some argue that these rights are under threat during situations involving abortion.
 As long as a woman is competent to make decisions regarding her own body and fetus, she is considered eligible to make decisions and retain her autonomy and rights.

 Conflict analysis

-The case of Medea uses conflict analysis to address and compare Medea's story to three other fictional women: Melissa, Nada, and Olga.
+The case of Medea uses conflict theories to address and compare Medea's story to three other fictional women: Melissa, Nada, and Olga.